Work in Europe

 - Personal contacts are the best way to a job.
 An introduction of a well-known person will be very effective, because in Italy the emphasis is more on whom you know, than on what you know (although as a foreign job seeker the right qualifications are essential, even if you have some distant Italian relatives).

 An Italian application

-- The application consists of a typed CV and a short typed letter.
+- The application should consist of a typed CV and a short typed letter.

-- The CV is in chronological order and about two pages long.
+- The CV should be in chronological order and about two pages long.